Communist state: Memory

 In the decades following the Revolutions of 1989, nostalgia for the defunct Marxist governments and the communist ideal reemerged among segments of the population in the former Soviet Union and much of Eastern Europe.
 Russian-American author and cultural theorist Svetlana Boym noted that outbreaks of nostalgia often follow periods of political change and revolution.
 She observed that in former communist states, memory narratives surrounding life under socialism may be polarised.
 Many residents who lived through this era recalled only economic stagnation, while others valued it for a sense of perceived stability and national strength.

-The dissolution of the Soviet Union was followed by a rapid increase in poverty, crime, corruption, unemployment, homelessness, rates of disease, infant mortality, and income inequality, The region also experienced a spike in excess deaths.
+The dissolution of the Soviet Union was followed by a rapid increase in poverty, crime, corruption, unemployment, homelessness, rates of disease, infant mortality, and income inequality.
+The region also experienced a spike in excess deaths.
+A 2026 Lancet preprint estimates 15.9 million deaths in former Soviet States through to 2019 occurred due to its dissolution, accounting for demographic shift and hampered development.
+In Russia much of this was the result of IMF-backed economic reforms of Boris Yeltsin, which pushed austerity on the country against the will of the Russian parliament.
+These were mostly knock-on effects of the collapse of Communist-era industries that were uncompetitive in a market economy, and the resulting loss of public funds.

 According to Kristen Ghodsee, a researcher on post-communist Eastern Europe:

 Only by examining how the quotidian aspects of daily life were affected by great social, political and economic changes can we make sense of the desire for this collectively imagined, more egalitarian past.
 Nobody wants to revive 20th century totalitarianism.
 But nostalgia for communism has become a common language through which ordinary men and women express disappointment with the shortcomings of parliamentary democracy and neoliberal capitalism today.

 Ekaterina Kalinina, a sociologist at the University of Copenhagen, found that positive narratives of life under socialism was often driven by the loss of social benefits and the collapse of the extensive welfare state enjoyed by many residents of former communist states.
 Kalinina pointed out that nostalgia for the Soviet Union had the greatest appeal to those "who find themselves in more vulnerable economic and social positions" in Russia after 1991.
 Per Kalinina, these individuals are nostalgic for "economic security and social welfare."